Who We AreThe 19th Century Experts

 Eric is a businessman who has been a passionate collector of 19th Century European paintings for 25 years.
 As a long-time collector he fully understands the collector's perspective and through Gallery 19C he is focused on offering the very best quality 19th Century artworks at a fair value.
 He is passionate about introducing the beauty, historical importance, and great value in 19th Century paintings to future collectors.

-From 1984-2000, she was a specialist in the 19th Century European Paintings Department at Christie’s in New York.
+In 1984, Polly was hired as a specialist in the 19th Century European Paintings Department at Christie’s in New York.
 She was promoted to Head of the Department in 1986, and became a Senior Vice President in 1993 and Senior Director of Impressionist and 19th Century European Art in 1998.
-Ms. Sartori was responsible for organizing over 50 auctions of 19th Century European Paintings.
-In her capacity as Vice President of Christie’s Appraisals, she appraised individual works as well as collections for collectors and museums worldwide.
+During her tenure at Christie’s, she was responsible for organizing over 50 auctions of 19th Century European Paintings.

-From 2000-2016, Ms. Sartori was Senior Vice President and Head of Department for 19th Century European Art at Sotheby’s in New York.
-In her role, she organized over 40 auctions in her field and under her direction, Sotheby’s 19th Century European Art sales achieved over $600 million, which included the highest auction total ever realized in this category ($60 million) and highest price ever paid for a single painting ($36 million).
+In 2000, Polly left Christie’s for Sotheby’s New York, where she was a Senior Vice President and Head of Department for 19th Century European Art.
+In her role, she organized over 40 auctions and under her direction, Sotheby’s 19th Century European Art sales achieved over $600 million, which included the highest auction total ever realized in this category ($60 million) and highest price ever paid for a single painting ($36 million).
 Both records were set in November 2010.
-Ms. Sartori was also responsible for supervising all appraisals for world-wide collectors and museums, and oversaw all US government indemnity applications for such recent exhibitions as: Gustave Courbet, Jean Léon Gérôme, Charles François Daubigny and Impressionism, Fashion & Modernity, as well as most of the major artist retrospectives and thematic shows during her tenure both at Christie’s and Sotheby’s.
+In February 2016, excited to embark on a new phase in her career, Polly left Sotheby’s to join Eric Weider in the formation of Gallery 19C.

 Agnès PenotGallery Manager